jefvlamings/website/_drafts/2016-12-31-sell-in-app-store.md

 ## 5. Build your app
 Work your magic!
-Building apps is what your are born for.
+Building apps is what you are born for.

-Just make sure you checkout the latest API's and SDK's at the developer pages.
+Just make sure you check out the latest API's and SDK's at the developer pages.

 It helps to pin down the last version of the platform you want to support.
 This gives you a clear view of which SDK's you can or can't use.